 ” ‘I think that both of these possibilities — that competition brings out excellence and that competition breeds corruption — can be true at the same time.’

 Written with nuance and insight.

 The problem with competition, as I see it from the standpoint of human spiritual evolution in reaching for the face of God over time, is that it is based on a hierarchical vision of humankind.
-That is competition’s essential downfall over time, and the essential survival of collaboration.
-For, under God, we truly are all one.
+That is competition’s essential downfall over time, and the essential survival of collaboration, over time, for, under God, we truly are all one.

 More specifically, have you ever seen two boxers in practice, with the one trying to help the other excel for the big event?
-After the practice is over, they shake hands in a collegial manner, appreciative of the talents and the help of the other.
-It is all where you head is.
-Where is your basic philosophy of humankind in relation to one another?
+After the practice is over, they shake hands as colleagues, appreciative of the talents and the help of the other.
+It is all where your head is.
+Where is your essential philosophy for humankind in relation to one another?

 Within the past week (February 21, 2012), I had written the following remarks in response to another writer’s post on a local journalist’s blog.
 I thought that readers of “Mary Elizabeth Sings” may also want to wrestle, with me, regarding the pull between competition and cooperation in our daily lives.
 See below, for a slightly edited version of my earlier remarks:

 “Thank you for inviting me to read your letter regarding the need for cooperation rather than competition in the education of our young.
 It is a thought-provoking and sensitive letter.
 I see exactly where you are coming from, and I understand your saying that variety-thinking makes more practical sense than diversity-thinking.
 ‘Variety’ implies celebrating differences within an overall ‘oneness,’ whereas ‘diversity’ implies separateness, as in the word ‘divorce.’